trailofbits/algo/docs/troubleshooting.md

 ```
 To make the change take affect after a reboot, on Ubuntu 18.04 and later edit the relevant file in the `/etc/netplan` directory (see `man netplan`).

+#### Note for WireGuard iOS users

+As of WireGuard for iOS 0.0.20190107 the default MTU is 1280, a conservative value intended to allow mobile devices to continue to work as they switch between different networks which might have smaller than normal MTUs.
+In order to use this default MTU review the configuration in the WireGuard app and remove any value for MTU that might have been added automatically by Algo.

 ### Clients appear stuck in a reconnection loop

 If you're using 'Connect on Demand' on iOS and your client device appears stuck in a reconnection loop after switching from WiFi to LTE or vice versa, you may want to try disabling DoS protection in strongSwan.